makeruniverse/docs/docs/projects/projects.md

 Hey Makers.

-not only do we support you on your journey, but we are also turning your project into video tutorials.
-That way, future students can re-build ideas at their own pace and supported by our experts.
+we support student- and team-projects with tools, expertise and, project management.
+We selectively record team sessions for tutorials so that future students can re-build prototypes from former projects.

 [256 Pixels Project by Luca](./projects/256-pixels-project.md)